 - Sit down with the HR person

 responsible for recruiting for your work unit to make sure he/she

-understands what type of people you hope to hire.
+understands what type of skill set and attitude you are looking forward.
 Agree on a

 strategy for recruiting the best candidates possible.